gilzoide/ecsql/docs/01-ecs-databases-en.md

+> Note: this document assumes you have basic knowledge of SQL

 ## Primer on ECS
 Entity Component System, or ECS for short, is a design pattern that provides code reusability by separating data from behaviour logic, often used by video games.
 ECS models are composed of: